 - Cannabis is a flowering plant that consist of three distinct variations, i.e.: Cannabis Ruderalis, Cannabis Indica, and Cannabis Savita.
 Strict regulations around Cannabis cultivation exist as a result of it having been used as a recreational drug for the high THC level in certain varieties.
 However, Cannabis can be utilized for its sturdy fibrous consistency, its richness in nutrients and its medical properties.

-- Hemp – Hemp includes the high-growing varieties that are grown specifically for fibre, oil, and seeds that are refined into various products such as fuel, paper, hemp oil, pulp, wax, rope and resin.
+- Hemp – Hemp is a Cannabis Sativa Strain that includes the high-growing varieties that are grown specifically for fibre, oil, and seeds that are refined into various products such as fuel, paper, hemp oil, pulp, wax, rope and resin.

 - Cannabinoids– A large variety of chemical substances that share similar properties.
 Most are derived from Cannabis, but some are also artificially created.
 Some are classified as illegal drugs, while other are well known for their soothing ad relaxing properties.

 - CBD– A natural cannabinoid, the second most abundant of Cannabis, although having bee legal for a long time, it still remains in the shadow of THC.

 - THC– The most abundant substance in Cannabis.
 A strongly psychoactive cannabinoid, THC is responsible for getting “high” from smoking marijuana.